aturon/Caper/plan.md

 Short-term

-x Write tests for stack and queue [Aaron] x Handle dynamic KCAS correctly [Aaron] x Add postludes
+- DONE: Write tests for stack and queue [Aaron]
+- DONE: Handle dynamic KCAS correctly [Aaron]
+- DONE: Add postludes
 - and use them in MSQ [Aaron]
 - Check that preludes work correctly with dynamic reagents
-- `define' clauses [Sam]
+- `define'` clauses [Sam]

 Nonblocking algorithms to tackle